GT-CHIPS/Interposer-PnR-tutorial/README.md

 =====================================================
 Summary
 -----------------------------------------------------
-This standalone package shows an esample of how to use Cadence SiP Layout to perform the basic chiplet PnR(place & route) on the interposer.
+This standalone package shows an example of how to use Cadence SiP Layout to perform the basic chiplet PnR(place & route) on the interposer.
-This PnR concerns only signal routing, not power routing.
 The generated project file is *.sip, which contains all details of the design.
 All the files you need to generate the design are included